 Once the crisis is over, the parasympathetic system of your body brings it back to the normal, relaxed state.
 Not forgetting the CNS, it has an essential role in triggering the fight and flight response.
 And it does so by regulating the autonomic nervous system and interpreting events as potentially threatening.

 Anxiety is a natural response of your body that helps you in survival by triggering a fight and flight response.
 Your body undergoes different physiological changes as a result of stress.
 But when you eliminate the stress, the body comes back to its normal functioning.
 This process involves different systems of your body, including the nervous system and endocrine system.
 If left unchecked, long-term activation of fight or flight response can cause detrimental effects on your physical health.
 It can result in anxiety disorders as well.
-Therefore, if you find any of the physical symptoms mentioned-above, immediately seek the help of the psychologist in Calgary.
+Therefore, if you find any of the physical symptoms mentioned-above, it would be helpful to seek anxiety counselling in Calgary.
 The earlier you seek help, the better.
+At One Life our Calgary psychologists are highly trained in treating anxiety and can help you with overcoming social anxiety and anxiety symptoms.